-You might want to use this functionality to remove all rows which refer to the same object from an object catalogue, or to ensure that only one entry exists for each object, or to identify groups of several "nearby" objects in some way.
+You might want to use this functionality to remove all rows which refer to the same object from an

 The result is created from the Apparent versions of the tables being joined, so that any row subsets, hidden columns, or sorts currently in force will be reflected in the output.
 Progress information on the match, which may take some time, is provided in the logging window and by a progress bar at the bottom of the window.
 When it is completed, you will be informed by a popup window which indicates that a new table has been created.
 This table will be added to the list in the Control Window and can be examined, manipulated and saved like any other.